volatilemolotov/beam/learning/tour-of-beam/learning-content/python/introduction/introduction-theory/description.md

 &#8594; Run the pipeline using the designated Pipeline Runner.

-When you run your Beam driver program, the Pipeline Runner that you designate constructs a workflow graph of your pipeline based on the PCollection objects you’ve created and transforms that you’ve applied.
+When you run your Beam driver program, the Pipeline Runner that you designate constructs a workflow graph of your pipeline based on the PCollection objects that you’ve created and transforms that you’ve applied.
 That graph is then executed using the appropriate distributed processing back-end, becoming an asynchronous “job” (or equivalent) on that back-end.

 ### Creating a pipeline

 The `Pipeline` abstraction encapsulates all the data and steps in your data processing task.
-Your Beam driver program typically starts by constructing a Pipeline object, and then using that object as the basis for creating the pipeline’s data sets as PCollections and its operations as `Transforms`.
+Your Beam driver program typically starts by constructing a Pipeline object, and then use that object as the basis for creating the pipeline’s data sets as PCollections and its operations as `Transforms`.

 To use Beam, your driver program must first create an instance of the Beam SDK class Pipeline (typically in the main() function).
 When you create your `Pipeline`, you’ll also need to set some configuration options.
 You can set your pipeline’s configuration options programmatically, but it’s often easier to set the options ahead of time (or read them from the command line) and pass them to the Pipeline object when you create the object.